 Polar Bear, Polar Bear, What do you Hear? by Eric Carle

 You may have fond memories of being read to as a little one.
 You may even have a favorite book or two from your childhood that you can remember word for word.
-These classic stories will help you connect with Baby, and she may someday love to hear that you read two the same books growing up.
+These classic stories will help you connect with Baby, and they may someday love to hear that you read two the same books growing up.
 These tried and true favorites are sure to be a hit for both you and Baby.